xiix0/scam/README.md

-April 1

-This is the day upon which we are reminded of what we are on the other three hundred and sixty-four.
+In Marseilles they make half the toilet soap we consume in America, but the Marseillaise only have a vague theoretical idea of its use, which they have obtained from books of travel.
-		-- Mark Twain, "Pudd'nhead Wilson's Calendar"
+		-- Mark Twain